mapbender/mapbender-documentation/en/functions/share/share.rst

 Share URL
 =========

-Certain view parameters are automatically contained in every application url.
-Thus, users can share specific map views by simply sending the complete url via email / chat or any other text-capable system.
+Certain view parameters are automatically contained in every application URL.
+Thus, users can share specific map views by simply sending the complete URL via email / chat or any other text-capable system.
 Contained view parameters include:

 * center
 * scale